k8hertweck/HertweckLabSOPs/sequenceAlign.md

 >[web server](http://toolkit.tuebingen.mpg.de/mafft)

->general usage
+>general usage (will need to convert to phylip format to run a tree, or see parameter below)

 >`mafft XXX.fas > XXX.afa`

->align wiht G-INS-i (accurate method), sort sequences in output, output as phylip
+>align with G-INS-i (accurate method), sort sequences in output, output as phylip (the last parameter is useful for input into a tree building program, see MLphylogenetics.md)

 >`mafft --globalpair -maxiterate 16 --phylipout --reorder XXX.fas > XXX.phy`

+>help

+>`mafft -h`

 >[parameters for large trees](http://mafft.cbrc.jp/alignment/software/tips.html)